-Prevent Things Escaping with Clingfilm
+Prevent Things Escaping

 It’s extremely common to find movers running down their inventory of frozen food over the weeks before the move, so that they can turn off their freezer without issue.
 There’s nothing wrong with this if it’s easily done, but if it’s weeks of effort or you just can’t face another night of frozen drumsticks and peas from the back of the freezer, there is a much better way.

-If you’ve ever been camping you’re likely to own a coolbox.
-By throwing all of your frozen food in there with some cool packs or even chunks of ice straight from the freezer, you can keep frozen food fresh for up to 48 hours.
-And some more powerful cool boxes will keep it fresh for more than two days, allowing you to move it easily to your new home just like any other possession.
+If you’ve ever been camping, you’re likely to own a cool box.
+By putting all your frozen food in there with cool packs or even chunks of ice straight from the freezer, you can keep frozen food fresh for up to 48 hours.
+And some more powerful cool boxes will keep it fresh for more than two days, allowing you to move your food easily to your new home just like any other possession.
 Even if you don’t own a cool box, you may find that this investment is still more economical than wasting significant amounts of food.